NATIONAL ARTICHOKE HEARTS DAY

 - California is known as the artichoke capital of the world.
 They supply nearly 100% of North American fresh artichokes.

-While artichokes may be a little difficult to prepare, you can find artichoke hearts that are packed in vinegar, oil or marinade and canned.
+While artichokes may be a little difficult to prepare, you can find artichoke hearts packed in vinegar, oil, or marinade.
+Don’t let the artichoke heart fool you.
+They’re more versatile than they seem.
 Eat them as a snack or add them to dips or sauces.
-Additionally, they also make excellent toppings on pizzas and flatbread.
-Are you looking for more delicious options?
-Toss them into the skillet for a savory sauté.
+They also make excellent toppings on pizzas and flatbread.
+Toss them into the skillet for a savory sauté or infuse them into a broth.
 Artichoke hearts just might turn into a healthy addition to your cooking routine!

 HOW TO OBSERVE #ArtichokeHeartsDay

-Pick up some fresh artichokes or canned artichoke hearts.
-Test out a few recipes with friends and family.
-Be sure to save and share your favorites.
-We even have one for you to try.
-Artichoke Hearts Gratin
+Pick up some fresh artichokes or canned artichoke hearts to make your favorite recipes.
+You can even test out a few new recipes with friends and family.
+Be sure to save and share your best ones.
+We offer a few techniques for you to try with your artichoke hearts, too.

 Use #ArtichokeHeartsDay to post on social media.